 HybrIT's team of IT experts share a passion for all things technology, delivering the best solutions, advice and outcomes for our customers.
-We are made up of more than 30 seasoned professionals who are always moving forward, learning new skills and delivering cutting edge technologies.
-The business is lead by 5 Directors who hold a combined 100+ years experience in the industry, focussing on helping our staff thrive and love what they do.
+We are made up of more than 100 seasoned professionals that are always moving forward, learning new skills and delivering cutting edge technologies.
+The business is lead by a leadership team that hold a combined 125+ years experience in the industry, focusing on helping our staff thrive and love what they do.

 HybrIT was originally formed in 2015 to deliver C-level business consulting and director services to the SME market and IT channel.
 As an experienced IT director and business owner the founder, Paul Forkgen saw that there was a distinct shortage of IT Directors available to small to medium sized businesses which don't require or have the budget for a full-time IT director.
 Many companies offer an 'encompassing' or 'Virtual' service but this is largely supplementing the function not providing an actual C-level resource which has the knowledge and experience to perform the role and sit on a board of directors.